This is the second story in my Irregulars universe. The first story, which introduces the universe, is Irregular Investigation,

 The door isn’t open, I thought, probably more angry than I should have been.
 I felt Dani recoil just a bit.

-Patience Mr. Kevin, Delph said.
+Patience Mr. Kevin, Dani said.
 A small window appeared in my HUD.
 It was a feed from the room on the other side of the door.
-Inside was the Mongoose and ten of his black clad troopers.
+Inside was the Mongoose and ten of his black-clad troopers.
 One was the demi from the attack on the base back in Atlanta.
 The Mongoose stood in the center of his team.
 He was a tall, handsome man with dark hair and eyes.
 His muscular form was draped with black tacticals – if tacticals were made by one of the Paris fashion houses.
 In the center of the room, Kate was sitting on a chair.
 Her arms were outstretched and chained to the ground.
 Songbird was walking around Kate, looking at her as if inspecting a delivery.
 Fuck.
 I hate it when I’m right about these kinds of things.

 "How the hell did you survive?"
 Kate demanded.
 She was furious, but Songbird was unfazed.